 The IRB Submission Process

-The IRB submission form initiates the review process for submissions.
-Please use this form to submit upcoming research studies to ensure enough time for review.
+The IRB submission form initiates the review process for research proposals.
+Please use this form to submit upcoming research studies at least one month in advance of your target start date.
 The length of review is determined by the complexity of the study, thoroughness of the submission and provision of required documents.

-Before you submit, we ask that you use this decision-tree tool to assist you in understanding what needs to be submitted for review.
+Before you submit, we ask that you use this decision tree to assist you in understanding what needs to be submitted for review.
 This decision tree is meant as a first step in the process of embarking on projects.
 This will support and safeguard our staff, faculty and students from either unintentionally performing research or unintentionally exposing others to undue risk(s).

 Once you submit your IRB form, the IRB examines all required, submitted materials to determine if the research participants are adequately protected.
 The IRB's consideration is based primarily on weighing risks and benefits of the research.
 Risks may be physical, psychological, social or economic.
 Benefits include both those to the individual research participant and to society as a whole.
-The IRB also considers the population being studied - Does it require additional protections?
+The IRB also considers the population being studied – Is it a special population that may require additional protections?
 Would this population assess the risks and benefits differently?

 The U.S. Department of Health and Human Services oversees the Protection of Human Subjects, and sets policies that IRBs must adhere to.
 IRBs are administered on a federal level by the Office for Human Research Protections (OHRP), an office within the Department of Health and Human Services.
 OHRP assists IRBs in their work and receives and investigates claims of inappropriate research practices.